alltechdev/DensityScalerKotlin/README.md

 **🌟 NEW: Smart Adaptive Scaling**
 By default, DensityScaler now automatically detects your device type and applies the optimal scale:
-- Small phones get more aggressive scaling (65%) to maximize content
+- Small phones get scaling (65%) to maximize content on small screens
-- Normal phones get balanced scaling (70%)
+- Normal phones and tablets run at 100% native density for optimal clarity
-- Tablets get lighter scaling (75-85%) for comfortable viewing

 **✨ Try the Interactive Sample App!**
 The included sample app features a **live UI resizer** - tap between 3 preset densities (100%, 75%, 65%) and watch the entire app resize instantly!
 Perfect for: